Best RX 6600 Graphics Card

 Design

 As we mentioned previously, it’s a straightforward GPU.
 So, we get a simple two-fan setup on the front of the card.
-Around those fans, there is a primarily black and plastic shroud with a few red lines as accents.
-That’s the usual design choice for cards carrying the Pulse brand.
+Around those fans, there is a primarily black and plastic shroud with a few crimson lines as accents.
+That’s the typical design choice for cards carrying the Pulse brand.

 There is a bit of red branding on the side of the card and a large pulse line on the back, hinting at the brand name.